 Parents and guardians are encouraged to complete the sticker and place it on the back of the child’s car seat to provide vital contact information to emergency personnel.
 We suggest users stick the two smaller labels on each side of the car seat.
 These alert rescuers that the occupant is participating in W.H.A.L.E.
 Check.

 Our popular and nationally recognized W.H.A.L.E.
 Check campaign remains highly requested and distributed material with important child occupant protection education and information.
 Almost 300,000 printed W.H.A.L.E.
 Checks have been distributed in Northeast Florida since being launched.
 Over 1,656 digital versions have been viewed or downloaded from this website.
 The site has received over 10,000 social media W.H.A.L.E.
 Check impressions just in the last several years.
 Watch the video above to learn more about how the program works.

-Free Resources: Printable Flyer and Social Media Graphic
+Free Social Media Graphic

 Click here to download this CPS social media image to help promote the W.H.A.L.E.
 Check program.
 Don’t forget to tag us!